craftxbox/Autohost/README.md

 ## ⚠⚠⚠ BIG SCARY DISCLAIMER ⚠⚠⚠

 The source code is here to allow you to contribute to development and (perhaps) to learn.
 It's **NOT** for making unauthorised bots.
-Ask osk for permission before connecting to TETR.IO with anything other than the official client.
+Ask osk for permission before connecting to TETR.IO with anything other than the official client - and please don't make a request without properly thinking it through first.

 99.9% of players **don't** need to try running the code themselves.